YangLabHKUST/MR-APSS/README.md

 # Contact information

-Please feel free to contact Dr. Xianghong Hu (email) or Prof. Can Yang (macyang@ust.hk) if any questions.
+Please feel free to contact Dr. Xianghong Hu (maxhu@ust.hk) or Prof. Can Yang (macyang@ust.hk) if any questions.